w4lt3rmel0n/Vibedict/README.md

 <li>Errors, crashes and any instability issues may be expected.</li>

 ## Notice
-<li>This app is still in the early stages, some funtion may not be implemented or work as intended.</li>
+<li>This app is still in the early stages, some funtion may not be implemented or working as intended.</li>
 <li>This app is largely built with the help of artificial intelligence.</li>

 ##